ozelentok/dotfiles/README.txt

 =========

 Programs which use Qt will look horrible unless configured with qtconfig
-NOTE: qtconfig should be installed already by the script, if not installed run the following command:
+Notes: qtconfig should be installed already by the script, if not installed run the following command:

   $ sudo apt-get install qt4-qtconfig